You Asked, We Answered!

 Earlier this month, we answered the often asked question of “what is a baler”?
 Now that you know what a baler is and how it can help you earn extra revenue while improving workplace cleanliness and safety, its time to answer the question of “what is a compactor”?

-This post will give you a better understanding of what a compactor is and the types of compactors available for purchase or by renting from Harmony Equipment Rental.
+This post will give you a better understanding of what a compactor is and the types available for purchase or rent from Harmony Equipment Rental.

 What Is A Compactor?